anantmittal/finger-camera-tracking/README.md

 2. Convert frame from RGBA to HSV
 3. Apply two masks to capture red color band in the HSV frame, and do bitwise_or operation to combine them.
 4. Divide the combined mask into 2 halves, left and right.
 Compute difference (left half - right half) of means of pixel intensity values and store them in memory.
-5. For a sequence of frames, if the sequence of above computed difference decreases from positive to negative, the direction is left-to-right.
+5. For a sequence of frames, if the above computed difference moves from positive to negative, the direction is left-to-right.
 Else it's right-to-left.
 ```

 Most of the above computation happens in the following 3 methods: